SanityLinux/Base/README.md

 Q: How do you version number?

-A: Pür Linux will be released using a $Month.$Year-$minor.version.number scheme For example, an October release would be 10.2016.
+A: Pür Linux will be released using a $Year.$Month-$minor.version.number scheme For example, an October release would be 2016.10.
 Security updates will use the minor version number as well, and will use the original release month's major version number.
-Example: 10.2016-1 would be the first security update for 10.2016.
+Example: 2016.10-1 would be the first security update for 2016.10.
 Due to the release schedule, Security Updates will only be supplied for a version until the next major version release.
 This means each major version has a 3 month lifecycle until EOL.
 You will not recieve any help for running an EOL version.